Healthy Homes Assessment Grenada Village

 Draught Stopping Grenada Village

-If a draught can be perceived as a result of gaps or holes, it requirements to be sealed.
+If a draught can be felt from unreasonable gaps or holes that it requirements to be closed.

 draught stopping building inspections